Derivation of Kubo's formula for disordered systems at zero temperature: Introduction

 \section{Introduction}

-In this work, we examine the dynamical properties of a disordered quantum system, described by a random self-adjoint operator $H$ on a Hilbert space $\caH$, interacting weakly with a time-dependent external perturbation, $W(t)$, with the interaction strength modulated by the parameter $\beta$.
-It produces a family of self-adjoint operators \be H(t)=H+\beta W(t),\quad t\in\mathbb R_+. \ee A typical example of such an $H$ is the Anderson Hamiltonian $H_A$ acting on $\caH=\ell^2(\Z^d)$, with $H_A:=\Delta+ V_\omega$.
-Here, $\Delta$ is the discrete Laplacian and $V_\omega$ is a multiplication operator, $\pa{V_\omega\psi}(x)=\omega_x\psi(x)$ for $\psi\in\caH$, where $\omega_x$ are i.i.d. random variables with some joint probability distribution $\mu$.
+In this work we examine the response of a disordered quantum system, described by a random self-adjoint operator $H$, to a weak time-dependent external perturbation $W(t)$, with the interaction strength modulated by the parameter $\beta$.
+This produces a family of self-adjoint operators \be H(t)=H+\beta W(t),\quad t\in\mathbb R. \ee A typical example of such an $H$ is the Anderson Hamiltonian $H_A$ acting on $\caH=\ell^2(\Z^d)$ with $H_A:=\Delta+ V_\omega$.
+Here, $\Delta$ is the discrete Laplacian and $V_\omega$ is a multiplication operator, i.e., $\pa{V_\omega\psi}(x)=\omega_x\psi(x)$ for $\psi\in\caH$, where the $\omega_x$ are i.i.d. random variables with some joint probability distribution $\mu$.

-The dynamical properties of the (not necessary random) family $H(t)$ are of special interest in transport theory (where time-dependent perturbation describes the driving of an equilibrium system $H$ away from the equilibrium).
-They also play an important role in the problem of thermalization, in the studies of time-quasi-periodic, non-linear Schr\"odinger (NLS) operators, and in other areas of research.
+This article provides a microscopic derivation of the Kubo formula for Hall conductance, a problem that arises in theoretical condensed matter physics and pertains to the dynamics generated by $H(t)$.
+It lies in the intersection of two broader problems in mathematical physics: microscopic justification of linear response theory and justification of quantization of Hall conductance.